ShanavasPS/simple_navigation_react_native/README.md

 pod install
 ```

-# Modify the AppDelegate.m file
+# Modify the AppDelegate.m file for React Native Navigation

 Replace the didFinishLaunchingWithOptions method with the below code